rustic-rs/rustic/README.md

 The `restic` project is older and more mature than `rustic`, slow with new developments and conservative with changes. `rustic` was created by a heavy restic contributor who was at some point annoyed about that slow speed.
-So, `rustic` is of course very much inspired by `rustic` but is a complete new implementation aiming to be the better `restic` with respect to features and development speed.
+So, `rustic` is of course very much inspired by `restic` but is a complete new implementation aiming to be the better `restic` with respect to features and development speed.